iifl-logo

 (E) No loan or advances in the nature of the loan granted which has fallen due during the year has been renewed or extended or fresh loan granted to settle the over dues of existing loan given to the same parties.

-(F) The Company has granted loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year to related party as defined in clause (76) of section 2 of the Companies Act, 2013, aggregating to a total of Rs.
-30.13 (in Lakhs) on balance sheet date i.e. March 31, 2024, which is 100% of the Total loans granted.
+(F) The Company has not granted loans or advances in the nature of loans without specifying any terms or period of repayment during the year however during the earlier years loans has been granted to related party as defined in clause (76) of section 2 of the

-IV) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
-Accordingly, clause 3(v) of the Order is not applicable to the Company.
+V The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.

-(A) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, the Company generally regular in depositing the undisputed statutory dues including provident fund, employees state insurance, income-tax, goods and services tax, duty of customs, cess and other material statutory dues, as applicable, with the appropriate authorities.
+VI The Central Government of India has not prescribed the maintenance of cost records under sub-section (1) of section 148 of the Companies Act.
+Accordingly, the provisions under Clause 3(vi) of the order are not applicable to the company.
+VII In respect of Statutory dues: (A) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, the Company is generally regular in depositing the undisputed statutory dues including provident fund, employees state insurance, income-tax, goods and services tax, duty of customs, cess and other material statutory dues, as applicable, with the appropriate authorities.

-(B) There were no undisputed amounts payable in respect of Goods and Service Tax, Provident Fund, Employees State Insurance, Income Tax, Goods and Service Tax, Customs Duty, Cess and other material statutory dues, as applicable, in arrears as at March 31, 2024 for a period of more than six months from the date they became payable.
+(B) There were no undisputed amounts payable in respect of Goods and Service Tax, Provident Fund, Employees State Insurance, Income Tax, Goods and Service Tax, Customs Duty, Cess and other material statutory dues, as applicable, in arrears as at March 31, 2025 for a period of more than six months from the date they became payable.

 (C) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of income tax, sales tax, goods & service tax, duty of customs, duty of excise or value added tax or cess which have not been deposited on account of any dispute.

-VIII) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income-tax Act, 1961 as income during the year.
+VIII According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the

-IX) (A) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender.
+Income-tax Act, 1961 as income during the year.
+IX (A) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender.

 (B) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-(C) The Company has not taken any term loans, Accordingly clause 3(ix)(c) of the Order is not applicable to the Company (D) The Company has not utilized funds raised on short term basis for any long term purpose..
 (E) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures.

 (F) The Company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies.
-Accordingly, clause 3(ix)(f) of the Order is not applicable to the Company.
+Accordingly, clause 3(ix)(f) of the Order is not applicable to the

-X) (A) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments).
-Accordingly, clause 3(x)(a) of the Order is not applicable to the Company.
+X (A) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments).

-XI) (A) Based on examination of the books and records of the Company and according to the information and explanations given to us, considering the principles of materiality outlined in Standards on Auditing, we report that no fraud by the Company or on the Company has been noticed or reported during the course of the audit.
+XI (A) Based on examination of the books and records of the Company and according to the information and explanations given to us, considering the principles of materiality outlined in Standards on Auditing, we report that no fraud by the Company or on the Company has been noticed or reported during the course of the audit.

 (B) No report under sub-section (12) of Section 143 of the Companies Act, 2013 has been filed by the auditors in Form ADT-4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government.